stevengragg/personal/README.md

 ## My Personal Website

-Hey there!
 I'm Steven but you can call me Steve.
 I am a Full-stack Web Developer for specific technologies in web development and mobile app development.
 I started my journey as a freelancer or an individual contractor under Upwork Freelancing platform.
 I love to create